Mark Keane (hurler)

 Mark Keane (born 1981) is a hurler.
 His league and championship career with the Limerick senior team spanned seven seasons from 2000 until 2006.

 Keane made his debut on the inter-county scene at the age of sixteen when he was selected for the Limerick minor team.
 He spent two championship seasons with the minor team, however, he enjoyed little success during that time.
 Keane subsequently joined the Limerick under-21 team, winning three successive All-Ireland medals from 2000 to 2002.
 By this stage he had also joined the Limerick senior team, making his debut in the 2000 league.
 Over the course of the next seven seasons Keane became a regular member of the starting fifteen, however, he enjoyed little success in terms of silverware.
 He played his last game for Limerick in July 2006.

+Keane got nerve damage and injured his right hand in 2018 after rescuing a colleague from a Johnson & Johnson machine in Plassey.
+He got a €944,000 award, reduced on a Johnson & Johnson appeal by €58,000.
+He has struggled with his cycling since the injuries.